 UNRWA deplores the deaths of Mohammad Al-Khateeb, Hisham Mahmoud, Farhat Mubarak, Ali Mijel and Abdullah Mijel.
 The death of these children occurred in the context of escalating armed violence throughout Syria, including in Palestinian camps and residential areas.
 UNRWA is gravely concerned by a rapidly rising toll of deaths and serious injuries among Palestine refugees in Syria.

-With the utmost urgency, UNRWA reiterates its call for all parties to the conflict in Syria to comply with international humanitarian law, to respect the neutrality of Palestinians and Palestinian camps, and to desist from conducting military operations in civilian areas.
+The tragic deaths illustrate the devastating effect of the conflict on children, both Syrian and Palestinian.
+On a daily basis, many people, including children, are killed, maimed, displaced and deeply traumatized as a result of the unrestrained conduct of armed conflict in urban areas.
+The conflict-related deaths of parents have left many children without the support and nurturing essential for their normal development.With the utmost urgency, UNRWA reiterates its call for all parties to the conflict in Syria to comply with international humanitarian law, to respect the neutrality of Palestinians and Palestinian camps, and to desist from conducting military operations in civilian areas.
 All sides are required by international law to protect the lives, rights, safety and dignity of children, both Syrian and Palestinian.
 UNRWA strongly appeals to the all parties to the conflict to comply with these obligations.